 "It’s about keeping you on the right track for a better future."

-Second Chance grew out of a 2007 community-wide strategic planning initiative for improving community health.
+Second Chance Arlington grew out of a 2007 community-wide strategic planning initiative for improving community health.
 Data collected from Arlington students in grades 8, 10, and 12 at that time showed that Arlington teens were binge drinking at rates higher than the national average and in surrounding jurisdictions.
 In response, the community recognized the need for an early intervention education program.
-Stakeholders focused on the well-being of Arlington youth came together to create Second Chance, including developing the curriculum and securing funding.
-Second Chance officially launched in September 2011 and has since served more than 800 teens and their parents.
+Stakeholders focused on the well-being of Arlington youth came together to create Second Chance Arlington, including developing the curriculum and securing funding.
+Second Chance Arlington officially launched in September 2011 and has since served more than 1,000 teens and their parents.

-The work continues today under the auspices of the Partnership for Children, Youth and Families Foundation, with financial support from Arlington Public Schools and the commitment, collaboration and support of the Arlington County Police Department, Juvenile Courts, the Probation Office, the Arlington Commonwealth Attorney’s Office, and the Department of Human Services.
+The work continues today under the auspices of the Arlington Foundation for Families and Youth (formerly known as the Partnership for Children, Youth and Families Foundation), with financial support from Arlington Public Schools and the commitment, collaboration and support of the Arlington County Police Department, Juvenile Courts, the Probation Office, the Arlington Commonwealth Attorney’s Office, and the Department of Human Services.

-For more information about Second Chance, please email: firstname.lastname@example.org.
+For more information about Second Chance Arlington, please email: email@example.com.